Skip to main content

 The Endocrinology of Hair Cycling and the Influence of Pregnancy

 The human hair cycle is a finely orchestrated process with three main phases ∞ anagen (active growth), catagen (involution), and telogen (rest).
-In individuals with FPHL, a genetic sensitivity to androgens, particularly dihydrotestosterone (DHT), leads to a progressive shortening of the and miniaturization of the follicle.
+In individuals with FPHL, a genetic sensitivity to androgens, particularly dihydrotestosterone (DHT), leads to a progressive shortening of the anagen phase and miniaturization of the follicle.
 Pregnancy introduces a dramatic, albeit temporary, alteration to this baseline state.
 The placenta becomes a powerful endocrine organ, producing vast quantities of estrogens, progesterone, and other hormones.

 Specifically, the sustained high levels of estrogen during the second and third trimesters have a profound effect on hair cycling.
 Estrogen appears to prolong the anagen phase, effectively preventing hairs that would normally transition into the catagen and telogen phases from doing so.